rachelgrau/toDoApp/README.md

 An iOS app that lets add to-dos to a to-do list.
 Written in Objective-C.

 <b>TO RUN APP:</b>
-- Click on "Clone or download" --> "download ZIP"
+- Click on "Clone or download" --> "Download ZIP"
 - Open toDoApp-master --> toDoApp.xcodeproj in XCode
 - Run on simulator or on your own device (note that if you have an iPhone X, I've noted a couple problems on iPhoneX that I'd like to improve)